Selections

 .style('fill', 'orange');

-We can sort elements in a selection by calling .sort
+You can sort elements in a selection by calling .sort

 and passing in a comparator function.
 The comparator function has two arguments, usually a